Special creation

+In Christian theology, special creation is a term with varying meanings dependent on context.

-In creationism, special creation is a belief that the universe and all life in it originated in its present form by fiat or divine decree.
+In creationism, the term refers to a belief that the universe and all life in it originated in its present form by fiat or divine decree.
+In Christianity, this is liturgically celebrated as the Feast of Creation.

 Catholicism uses the phrase "special creation" in two different senses: